MicrosoftDocs/mixed-reality/mixed-reality-docs/device-portal-api-reference.md

 ## Mixed Reality Capture

-**/api/holographic/mrc/file (DELETE)**

-Deletes a mixed reality recording from the device.

-Parameters
-* filename : Name, hex64 encoded, of the file to delete

-**/api/holographic/mrc/settings (GET)**

-Gets the default mixed reality capture settings

 **/api/holographic/mrc/file (GET)**

 Downloads a mixed reality file from the device.
 Use op=stream query parameter for streaming.